thewca/wca-regulations/wca-guidelines.md

 - 3j+) [REMINDER] In the past, engraved/embossed parts have been permitted.
 This is no longer permitted.
 - 3j++) [CLARIFICATION] On Clock, pins must not be identifiable from any other pin of the same side.
 - 3j2+) [CLARIFICATION] On Clock, all eighteen inner clock faces are considered similar pieces.
-- 3l+) [ADDITION] Logos may feature any reasonable design that does not give a conspicuous advantage (e.g. encoding information that could be used to cheat), and leave the colored part clearly recognisable.
+- 3l+) [ADDITION] Logos may feature any reasonable design that does not give a conspicuous advantage (e.g. encoding information that could be used to cheat), and leave the colored part clearly recognizable.
 Unconventional logos are only permitted at the discretion of the WCA Delegate.

 ## <article-4><scrambling><scrambling> Article 4: Scrambling